insideout/ai/_posts/_archive/2020-01-30-the-robots-are-coming-prepare-for-trouble.md

 ---
 category: news
 title: "The Robots Are Coming.
 Prepare for Trouble."
-excerpt: "Artificial intelligence won’t eliminate every retail job, an economist says, but the future could be grim unless we start planning now."
+excerpt: "It’s about politics and economic fairness.
+Whether the pain and the benefits of artificial intelligence are equitably distributed — and whether the turmoil that is still to come will be viewed ..."
-publishedDateTime: 2020-01-30T10:00:00Z
+publishedDateTime: 2020-01-30T10:27:00Z
 webUrl: "https://www.nytimes.com/2020/01/30/business/artificial-intelligence-robots-retail.html"
 ampWebUrl: "https://www.nytimes.com/2020/01/30/business/artificial-intelligence-robots-retail.amp.html"
 cdnAmpWebUrl: "https://www-nytimes-com.cdn.ampproject.org/c/s/www.nytimes.com/2020/01/30/business/artificial-intelligence-robots-retail.amp.html"
 type: article
-quality: 91
+quality: 89
-heat: 101
+heat: 89
 published: true

 provider: